 Many believe that public services in Europe, not least the UK’s NHS, will be among the biggest prizes that trade deals like TTIP, TiSA or CETA will provide for US or Canadian based corporations that are looking to expand.
 In 2011, for example, a coalition of US healthcare businesses, the Alliance for Healthcare Competitiveness (AHC) proposed that America’s battered economy could be rebuilt by selling the country’s health system internationally.
 It claimed that the scale of the US healthcare industry – “as large as the national economies of major European powers” – could provide the leverage for international expansion and so pushed the US government to build its foreign free trade policy around the health care industry (http://healthcare-competitiveness.com/wp-content/uploads/Medtronic-UnitedHealth-Group-want-to-export-U.S.-health-care.pdf).

-The new brand of trade deals like TTIP and CETA will create new markets for the private sector by opening up public services and government spending to unrestricted competition from wholly or multinational, profit-driven corporations.
-In the UK, the fear has been that, if agreed, TTIP or CETA would change the whole emphasis of NHS health care: the priority would become the rights of transnational corporations rather than the care of patients.
+The new brand of trade deals like TTIP and CETA will create new markets for the private sector by opening up public services and government spending to unrestricted competition from multinational, profit-driven corporations.
+In the UK, the fear has been that, if agreed, TTIP, TiSA or CETA would change the whole emphasis of NHS health care: the priority would become the rights of transnational corporations rather than the care of patients.

 Over the past year or two, the NHS became a focus for public opposition to these trade deals.
-In response, there have been repeated assurances from the European Commission (among others) that, even given these deals, EU member states like the UK would retain the right to manage their health systems as they wished.
-This was true – up to a point.
+In response, there have been repeated assurances from the European Commission (among others) that, even given these deals, EU member states like the UK will retain the right to manage their health systems as they wished.
+This is true – up to a point.
 What was not mentioned were the possible consequences should the UK chose to exercise this right.
-Some consequences may remain relevant even after the UK leaves the EU, if deals are signed before this, as CETA has been.
+Some of these consequences will have relevance even after the UK leaves the EU, where deals are signed before this (as with CETA).

 Investor protection measures like ICS and the NHS